DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 So, the plan is to get all the icons for the powers in the game situated.

 > Note: The primary attacks are all chain attacks that the player can use repeatedly by pressing the primary attack button multiple times.
-The secondary attacks are all single-use abilities that have cooldowns associated with them.
+The secondary attacks are all single-use abilities.

 ## Neutral Powers